julelang/manual/src/std/math.md

 ```jule
 fn Asin(mut x: f64): f64
 ```
-Returns the arcsine, in radians, of x.
+Returns the arcsine, in radians, of x\.

 Special cases are:<br>
 ```